Nagellstev/7_Exeptions/README.md

  E.g. an attempt to replace the car with a non-existent identifier (ID).
  - RemoveAutoException - an exception if it is impossible to remove a car.
  E.g. an attempt to delete the car with a non-existent identifier (ID).

- NOTES for improvement
- Need to make check if there is a car with the same number as a car in list.
- InitializationExeption.
-Did not get how car initializes.